 Nonprofit animal organizations have become increasingly popular in recent years, providing a wide array of services and advocacy programs that ensure animal welfare.
 Here are some tips on how to go about starting a nonprofit animal organization.

+Define a Mission.
 When founding a nonprofit, it is critical that you determine and define your organization’s goals at the outset.
 Do you want to open an animal rescue facility, a low-cost spay/neuter clinic, a trap and release group, a pet food bank, or a therapeutic riding program?
 Will your organization act as an advocacy group or provide direct care for animals?

 Choose a Unique and Descriptive Name.
 Your organization’s name should be distinctive and correlate directly to the type of services you provide.
 Avoid names that are already in use if possible (a quick search of the internet can alert you to such cases).
 Definitely be sure not to choose a name used by a large national group or any group that operates in your area.

 Recruit a Board of Directors.
 A nonprofit organization can benefit from having a board of individuals with backgrounds in areas such as business management, veterinary medicine, law, administration, accounting, marketing, and grant writing.
 A small board of 3 to 7 committed members is generally recommended.

+Create a Budget.
 The IRS will require a budget for your organization’s filing documents, and donors may ask to view your budget plan before offering funding.

 Open a Corporate Bank Account.
 You will need to handle (hopefully) a significant amount of funding from donors.
 The corporate bank account should be set up right away to accommodate necessary deposits and withdrawals.

 Formally Apply for Nonprofit Status.
 Nonprofit status is also known as 501(c) (3) tax-exempt status.
 Once your organization qualifies, donors will be permitted to write off their contributions of money, supplies, and other material gifts.
-This tax exempt status can be a key qualifier for a number of grant programs and private donations.
+This tax-exempt status can be a key qualifier for a number of grant programs and private donations.
 It can also qualify your organization for tax-exempt postal rates for mailings and exemptions from property, sales, or income taxes.

 After filling out the proper paperwork (Form 1023) with the Internal Revenue Service, an organization will be considered for 501(c)(3) status.
 It can take three to six months (or longer) to obtain approval, so it is important to handle the paperwork without delay.
-The determination letter that approves an organization’s tax exempt status should be kept in a safe place where it can be accessed at the request of donors.
+The determination letter that approves an organization’s tax-exempt status should be kept in a safe place where it can be accessed at the request of donors.